sergeinack3/PowerEduc/lib/editor/atto/plugins/html/yui/src/codemirror/readme_powereduc.txt

-Description of importing the codemirror library into Moodle.
+Description of importing the codemirror library into PowerEduc.

 NOTE: To make it more readable, in this explanation [LIBRARYPATH] means:
     [PATH TO YOUR POWEREDUC]/lib/editor/atto/plugins/html/yui/src/codemirror